 Welcome to Oak Park and River Forest High School!
-On this page you'll find some basic information about OPRF, as it's commonly known, as well as links to more detailed facts and figures.
+On this page you'll find some basic information about OPRF, as we're commonly known, as well as links to more detailed facts and figures.

 We seek faculty and staff who have high expectations for all students, and who value student voice in education.
 As a school, we are particularly focused on closing opportunity gaps for our students of color.

 Academic Catalog: The complete listing of courses offered.

 School Profile: An informational summary about OPRF, including faculty qualifications, student demographics, attendance and graduation rates, and more.

 School Report Card: Produced by the state in accordance with state and federal laws, the annual report card for each Illinois public school includes data on demographics, standardized test scores, school environment, etc.